-Foreign foundations that checked box D2 on page 1 do not have to complete Part X unless claiming status as a private operating foundation.
+Foreign foundations that checked Item D2 in the Heading do not have to complete Part X unless claiming status as a private operating foundation.

-Private operating foundations described in sections 4942(j)(3) or 4942(j) (5) must complete Part X in order to complete Part XIV.
+Private operating foundations described in section 4942(j)(3) or 4942(j) (5) must complete Part X in order to complete Part XIV.